 Brunel’s father – Marc Isambard Brunel – built the Thames Tunnel between Rotherhithe and Wapping.
 This was a project that took 18 years to complete and almost cost the young Brunel his life when the tunnel flooded and the unconscious Isambard was pulled from the water moments from death.
 The tunnel is now part of London’s overground railway, and the Rotherhithe end is the home to London’s Brunel Museum.

-You can find out more about Brunel’s work in this recent Guide magazine article, where South West guide Mike Rowland explains about Brunel’s engineering legacy in Bristol.
-For a list of guides who can organise tours, walks and trips about Brunel, click the link below.
+You can find out more about Brunel’s work in our Guide magazine article, where South West guide Mike Rowland explains about Brunel’s engineering legacy in Bristol.